Alexander Goldstein: Biography

+Career

+Mr. Goldstein composed music scores for 26 feature films, 2 silent classics, approximately 300 documentary films, animations, countless radio and television shows, circus and stage shows, commercials, and sports programs in the US and abroad.

 Over his career as a sport music editor and arranger, Alexander Goldstein has worked with athletes and coaches from 20 countries and helped hundreds of National competition participants spanning 4 different continents.
-Over 40 Olympic Medals and over 120 World Medals were won using the music that he either edited or arranged.
+51 Olympic Individual and Team Medals and over 125 World Medals were won using the music that he either edited or arranged.

-In 1991, he moved from Moscow to New York City and became Executive Producer and Creative Director at WMNB and EABC in Fort Lee, NJ.
+After moving to New York City, he became Executive Producer and Creative Director at WMNB and EABC in Fort Lee, NJ.